Fermions with $SU(1,n)$ Spacetime Symmetry: Introduction

 Though non-Lorentzian field theories have an existence outside of Lorentzian theories, the two are often connected.
 For instance, non-Lorentzian field theories can be constructed from a Lorentzian one through null reduction.
 One of the lightcone directions in $D$-dimensional Minkowski spacetime is periodically identified and a Kaluza-Klein reduction on this circle is performed in a procedure known as Discrete Lightcone Quantization (DLCQ).
 The theory can then be truncated at a given level, leaving us with a theory in $D-1$ dimensions with a non-Lorentzian spacetime symmetry.
 If the theory we started with was conformally invariant, the reduced theory has Schr\"odinger symmetry \cite{Son:2008ye}.

 The $D-1$ dimensional theory we obtain at a given level is well-defined, but the question of whether the full $D$-dimensional theory can be recovered from the Kaluza-Klein tower is subtle \cite{Yamawaki:1998cy} and we may wonder if we can find a similar procedure that resolves these issues.
 In \cite{Lambert:2020zdc}, a diffeomorphism of Minkowski spacetime in $D=2n$ dimensions was introduced that, after a conformal compactification, maps to an $\Omega$-deformed \cite{Nekrasov:2002qd} spacetime in which one of the null directions takes values in a finite interval.
 Reducing a theory on this direction leaves us with a Kaluza-Klein tower of theories with $SU(1,n)$ spacetime symmetry \cite{Lambert:2021nol}.
 Since the deformation is induced using a combination of coordinate and Weyl transformations, we can map quantities computed in the deformed theory to the original Lorentzian theory (and vice-versa).
 This is unlike the DLCQ approach, where the procedure to recover the original theory (decompactification of the null circle) is not invertible.
 Keeping the full tower of $SU(1,n)$-invariant $(2n-1)$-dimensional field theories should allow us, in principle, to be able to compute quantities in the original theory that are inaccessible in other approaches.
 Even outside of this connection to Lorentzian field theories, $SU(1,n)$ theories are a novel class of QFTs that are worthy of further study, particularly with respect to their quantum properties.
+For instance, it was shown in \cite{Lipstein:2022kre} that the 5d superconformal group with bosonic subgroup $SU(1,3)\times U(1) \times SO(5)$ admits an infinite-dimensional Yangian extension.
+It is therefore possible that there exist integrable limits of theories with the superconformal symmetry.